antonfirsov/docs/2017/11-Nov/compat-pack/compat-pack.md

 ## Summary

 When you port existing code from .NET Framework to .NET Core, install the new [Windows Compatibility Pack][nuget].
-It provides access to additional 20,000 APIs, compared to what was available in .NET Core.
+It provides access to an additional 20,000 APIs, compared to what is available in .NET Core.
 This includes drawing, EventLog, WMI, Performance Counters, and Windows Services.

 If you plan to make your code cross-platform, use the new [API Analyzer][api-analyzer]